 When children fight, it is natural for parents to be concerned.
-They wonder how to get them to stop fighting and how to prevent future problems.
+They wonder how to get them to stop fighting and how to prevent future problems and tantrums.
 This article will offer insights about what you can do to prevent sibling squabbles and help them get along.

 Reasons why sibling fights occur